YunoHost-Apps/prosody_ynh/README.md

 -->
 # Prosody for YunoHost

-⚠️ This is a fork (work in progress) of the official Prosody app to install on Yunohost 12 and aiming at providing the best XMPP support possible!
+⚠️ This is a fork of the official Prosody app to install on Yunohost 12 and aiming at providing the best XMPP support possible!

 This app is in Beta maturity (reported to work by several people, though few manual operations might be needed and some functionalities are still missing).